Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Main results

 weakly on the unit circle $\bT$, for some probability measure $\nu$ on $\bT$.
 Consider the heat equation on the real line with periodic initial condition given by $T_n(\theta)$:

 Its solution is explicit and can be written as

 For every $t\in \R$, the function $\theta \mapsto f_{n} (\theta; t)$ is a trigonometric polynomial.
 In particular, the solution makes sense both for $t\geq 0$ and for $t<0$.
 In the sequel we shall focus on the latter case, which corresponds to the backward heat equation.
 For $s>0$, the trigonometric polynomial $f_n(\theta; -s)$ remains real-rooted.
-This claim can be deduced from the P\'olya-Benz theorem~\cite[Corollary~1.3]{aleman_beliaev_hedenmalm}.
-Another proof can be found in~\cite{tao_blog2}.
+This claim can be deduced from the P\'olya--Benz theorem~\cite[Corollary~1.3]{aleman_beliaev_hedenmalm}.
+Another proof can be found in~\cite{tao_blog2} (where differential equations analogous to~\eqref{eq:dyson_without_noise} in the circular setting are derived; see also~\cite{cepa_lepingle_circle,hobson_werner} for the corresponding stochastic differential equations).

 \begin{theorem} Take some $\sigma^2>0$.
 In the setting described above, including Assumption~\eqref{eq:empirical_distr_zeroes_conv}, the empirical distribution $\nu\lsem f_{n}(\cdot\,;-\sigma^2/n)\rsem$ of zeroes of the solution $f_{n}(\theta; -\sigma^2/n)$ of the heat equation at time $t_{n} := -\sigma^2/n$, converges weakly (as $n=2d\to\infty$) to the free unitary convolution $\nu \boxtimes \fnorm_{\sigma^2}$ of $\nu$ and the free unitary normal distribution $\fnorm_{\sigma^2}$. \end{theorem}